ashsiv/CarND-PID-Control-Project/README.md

 Effect of P, I and D components of PID algorithm

-* Having a high P value  leads to a oscillations - thereby taking a lot time for the car to settle from a disturbance (turn)
+* Having a high P value  leads to a oscillations - thereby taking a lot time for the car to settle from a disturbance (turn) -eventually crash!
 * A good combination of P and D value not only allows to correct for an error quickly but also avoids overshooting the setpoint (lane center or set speed)
 * I component played an important role in correcting for minor offset error in lane center position (lane center self correction will be evident when the car is moving in a straight track).